Eye For Film >> Movies >> Blade (1998) Film Review

 Full of visceral action from start to finish, this is a kinetic mix of impressive stunts and inventive shots (see Blade jumping out a window after hurling Karen onto a mattress).
 Indeed, the titles are still listing on the screen when we spill into one of the greatest scenes any superhero movie has offered to date as our ‘hero’ takes on an abattoir full of nasties in a techno-pumping (the tune is Confusion by New Order, for those wondering) bloodbath nightclub.
 Rarely does an opener pull you in or leave such an impression.

-Though production company New Line thought the only people who could pull off the “daywalker” were LL Cool J, Denzel Washington, Larry Fishburne and Martin Lawrence, Wesley Snipes inhabits the titular role and makes it unthinkable for anyone else to don the shades.
+Though production company New Line thought the only people who could pull off the “daywalker” were LL Cool J, Denzel Washington, Laurence Fishburne and Martin Lawrence, Wesley Snipes inhabits the titular role and makes it unthinkable for anyone else to don the shades.
 Combining martial arts prowess with acting ability to ensure that he both kicks fanged-ass and delivers the lines (not to mention the fact he also produces and choreographs), Snipes simply is Blade.

 Elsewhere, though Wright is fairly forgettable as the resident damsel in distress, the ultra-sweary Dorff makes for a charismatically-memorable villain and bearded growler Kristofferson is the very epitome of cool (“catch you f**kers at a bad time?”).
 Additionally, Donal Logue is a decent henchman and Udo Kier is so convincing as a vampire that he may actually be one.